narenranjit/chandrian-theme/README.md

 ## HTML

-- Different colors for Block vs Inline Elements vs. input elements.
+- Different colors for Block / Inline / Input elements / Web components.
-- Classes are the most commonly used attribute and are shown visually more prominent than others, to help visually scan.
+- Classes are the most commonly used attribute and are shown more prominent than others, to help visually scan.
 - `href`, form `action` attribute values, and inline event handlers  are treated as action triggers and assigned brighter 'warm' colors.
 - `data-` attributes are highlighted.

-- Un-recognized tags show up as errors.
+- Un-recognized tags show up brightly.
 Lifesaver if you chronically mistype 'form' as 'from' as I do.
-- Ambersands which should be escaped.
+- Errors, like say an extra angled `<` before a div are highlighted in red, as you can quickly see/scan from the screenshot.

 ![Screenshot](screenshots/html.png)